QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_CY.md

 ## Description

 The CY gate is a two-qubit gate.
+It is the controlled-Y gate.
+It performs a Y gate on the second qubit, conditional on the state of the first qubit.

 ### Properties